 May 21, 2018

-Cultivating over a billion users around the world, YouTube offers content creators unprecedented access to viewers.
-Whether you’re a teen recording makeup tips on your phone, a digital marketing agency repping name brands, or a big personality searching for your fan base, YouTube could be your key to viral success and all the ad revenue that comes with it.
+Cultivating over a billion users around the world, YouTube offers content creators unprecedented access to their viewers.
+Whether you’re a teenager recording makeup tips on your phone, a digital marketing agency repping name brands, or a big personality searching for your fan base, YouTube could be your key to viral success and all the ad revenue that comes with it.

 And, just like that, a copyright is born.